AI voice bots are getting law firms sued. There’s a better way.

 Hidden Costs

 Lost client lifetime value: High-value PI clients research firms online before calling.
-One TCPA headline can permanently eliminate those prospects.
-The cases you never get because of a reputation problem don’t show up in any report, but they’re real.
+One TCPA headline can permanently damage your reputation.
+The cases you never get because of a reputation problem don’t show up in any report, but they cost you real revenue.

-There’s a Better Way: Eliminate Cold Calling Entirely
+There’s a Better Way: Remove Cold Calling Entirely

-While most of the industry burns money on compliance failures, some firms have eliminated TCPA risk completely and improved ROI in the process.
+While most of the industry burns money on compliance failures, some firms have removed TCPA risk entirely and improved ROI in the process.

 Behavioral Audience Intelligence